The Ultimate Florida Guide to Free Homeschool Resources

 Short, structured lessons and videos across multiple subjects, including history and geography.

-https://www.bbc.co.uk/bitesizeLibrary of Congress – Teacher Resources
+https://www.bbc.co.uk/bitesizeLibrary of Congress – Classroom Materials

 Curated sets of primary sources such as photographs, letters, maps, and documents for hands-on history study.

-https://loc.gov/teachersFree Coding & Technology Resources
+https://www.loc.gov/classroom-materials/Free Coding & Technology Resources

 Introduce kids to programming, problem-solving, and digital skills using these free tools.